 We continued to get more and more involved in the world of CrossFit.
 We’d often sit down at dinner, talk about CrossFit class, CrossFit athletes, CrossFit workouts, and then wonder what we talked about before CrossFit came into our lives (parents, does that sound familiar?).
 In early 2010, Justin had coached a team of CrossFit athletes through the local and regional CrossFit competitions, bringing them to the point where they would go on to compete at the CrossFit Games in California!

 At this point, it was apparent that CrossFit was a part of our lives, and would probably be there forever.
 Justin was coaching multiple classes per week, and I was thinking about getting certified as well.
 I had a background in business and marketing, and Justin was a great coach and loved to think about and create new workouts.
 We both wanted to help more people.
 The problem was that we were dedicating so much thought and effort into something that was just a part time job and a hobby for us.
 Could we turn it into more?
 Could we put our energy toward something that was our own?

-Many conversations over many months (some involving many glasses of wine), we decided that maybe it wasn’t just a silly notion.
+Many conversations over many months, we decided that maybe it wasn’t just a silly notion.
 Maybe we could do this on our own.

 Justin had to make a tough choice at this time – coach and compete with his team in California, or stay here to open up our own place.
 The timing was not convenient at all.
 Our CrossFit gym was the place that we had truly discovered the magic of the sport, and the owner,staff and members were our friends inside and out of the gym.